Il San Pietro di Positano: History

 In 1989, the hotel joined the Relais et Chateaux hotel group.

 In 2002, the Zass restaurant (which was previously just called the "Restaurant at Il San Pietro") received a Michelin star.
 In the same year, the Spa, located in a former farm building, opened its doors.

 In 2008, the Carlino restaurant (which is located at sea level and is open only to guests) was opened.

-In 2016, the hotel completed a nine-month, €3 millionconstruction project to build a new kitchen, which required the extraction of 1,000 cubic meters of rock.
+In 2016, the hotel completed a nine-month, €3 million construction project to build a new kitchen, which required the extraction of 1,000 cubic meters of rock.
 The project was under supervision of kitchen designer Andrea Viacava and architect Fausta Gaetani.
 The kitchen, which is spread over two levels, and covering 400 square meters, produces up to 400 meals a day.
 It is equipped with an ozone treatment system, which every night at 2am, hermetically seals the kitchen and fills it with ozone, which sanitizes the kitchen.
 At the time of its installation, only two other restaurants in the world had a similar system.

 Hotel guests have included Giovanni Agnelli, Richard Burton, Claudette Colbert, Dustin Hoffman, Rudolf Nureyev, Gregory Peck, Liza Minnelli, Laurence Olivier, Anthony Quinn, who brought his family for an entire month, Tina Turner, Brooke Shields, Barbra Streisand, Misa, Zuko, Julia Roberts, François Mitterrand and the King of Jordan.
 In 1975, Peter O'Toole spent a month at the hotel with his then-wife, Sian Phillips, recovering from surgery for pancreatitis, which resulted in the removal of his pancreas and a large portion of his stomach.

 The hotel was voted the 8th best hotel in Italy in the Readers' Choice Awards 2016.